Alonso García Tamés

-Alonso García-Tamés (born January 21, 1959) is the former CEO of the National Bank of Public Works and Services (Banobras) and General Director of Operations of the Central Bank of Mexico.
+Alonso García-Tamés (born January 21, 1959) is a former CEO of the National Bank of Public Works and Services (Banobras) and General Director of Operations of the Bank of Mexico.

 Education and career

 García-Tamés graduated with a bachelor's degree in Actuarial Science from the Universidad Anahuac.

-In December 2006 García-Tamés was appointed CEO of the National Bank of Public Works and Services, development bank dedicated to promote infrastructure investment in Mexico through sub-national government lending, project finance, and technical assistance.
+In December 2006 García-Tamés was appointed CEO of the National Bank of Public Works and Services, a development bank promoting infrastructure investment in Mexico through subnational government lending, project finance and technical assistance.

 García-Tamés speaks at conferences related to debt management policy, monetary policy, exchange rate management policy, payment systems and international asset management.

 Boards of Directors

-García-Tamés has been a board member for several banks and regulation agencies:
+García-Tamés was a board member for several banks and regulation agencies: